Home Health CAHPS 101: What this patient survey means for home care organizations

-Who Is Surveyed with the HHCAHPS Survey?
+Who is surveyed with the HHCAHPS Survey?

 Generally, adult patients who receive one skilled care visit from Medicare-certified HHAs within the sample month are eligible to take the HHCAHPS survey.
 Some patients will be ineligible for the survey, including those who received home healthcare for routine maternity care or currently receive hospice care.
 HHCAHPS survey vendors select a sample of patients to survey and initiate the survey for each month within 21 days after the close of the previous month, submitting HHCAHPS data to the HHCAHPS Data Center on a quarterly basis.

-How Do I Administer the Home Health CAHPS Survey?
+How do I administer the Home Health CAHPS Survey?

-HHCAHPS surveys are administered by Medicare-certified survey vendors like Press Ganey on a monthly basis.
+Home Health CAHPS surveys are administered by Medicare-certified survey vendors like Press Ganey on a monthly basis.
 Patients are surveyed by mail or telephone.
 The survey takes approximately 12 minutes to complete.

 Survey feedback helps organizations better understand and improve the patient experience (PX) in a home healthcare setting.
 CMS uses the HHCAHPS survey within the Home Health Quality Reporting Program, allowing CMS to better measure the quality of care delivered by HHAs.
 Beginning in CY 2023, CMS will also use the HHCAHPS survey within the Expanded Home Health Value-Based Purchasing Model, tying performance on the survey to Medicare payments.
 CMS publicly reports the HHCAHPS data on Medicare’s Care Compare website, incentivizing HHAs to improve care delivery.

-HHCAHPS surveys give patients the opportunity to evaluate their experience of care provided by HHAs.
+Home Health CAHPS surveys give patients the opportunity to evaluate their experience of care provided by HHAs.
 This data is then publicly reported to help consumers choose the best HHA for their care needs.
 In turn, these insights help organizations address patient needs and improve care delivery—bettering health outcomes and reducing harm to patients in home healthcare settings.

 Collecting patient experience feedback on several aspects of home healthcare delivery provides HHAs with valuable insights when combined with a continuous listening strategy.
 Organizations can use this data to identify care gaps and implement targeted improvement strategies.
 Patients also benefit from HHCAHPS, as they experience better health outcomes, and HHAs elevate care delivery while reducing costs.
 Press Ganey offers benchmarks, consulting services, and other tools to ensure successful implementation of HHCAHPS surveys.

-If your HHA is required to implement HHCAHPS, you’ll want to consult a CMS–approved survey vendor, such as Press Ganey, to administer the survey and help leaders stay up to date on all associated requirements.
+If your HHA is required to implement HHCAHPS, you’ll want to consult a CMS–approved Home Health CAHPS survey vendor, such as Press Ganey, to administer the survey and help leaders stay up to date on all associated requirements.
 Press Ganey also offers continuous patient experience insights through flexible survey administration options, consulting solutions, industry-leading expertise, and compliance management to help organizations adhere to survey requirements.